Parks Planning & Development Manager Terry Jungman

 Use the Temporary Dog Park just 1 mile east on SE 248th Street at 124th Ave.
 SE.
 (Not in Clark Lake Park - across 248th from the park.)

-During construction, the city has closed off the east portion of Morrill Meadows Park and all of East Hill Park from public access.
+During construction, the city has closed off the east portion of Morrill Meadows Park and all of the former East Hill Park from public access.
 The west side of Morrill Meadows Park, including the parking lot, the forested trail, most (but not all) of the great lawn, the picnic shelter and the playground, remain open.
 East Hill Park will not re-open.
 The entire larger park will be known as Morrill Meadows Park.

 We have temporarily relocated the Morrill Meadows dog park further east on SE 248th Street, with an entrance on 124th Avenue SE.
 The interim dog park includes a fenced 23,000-square-foot small dog area and a separate fenced 44,000-square-foot large dog area.
 The dog park has off-street parking and dog waste disposal facilities.
 Water is not available.
 Dog owners should bring their own water, particularly during the hot summer months.
 TEMPORARY DOG PARK DAILY HOURS ARE DAWN TO DUSK.